 Personal injury claims will remain subject to the same time limits, usually, three years after the incident took place, and Sheldon Davidson Solicitors have always advised quick action for those who wish to claim.
 This advice is all the more pertinent with the arrival of these changes.

 Let Sheldon Davidson Solicitors handle your claim

 Those who do act quickly can still get help from Sheldon Davidson Solicitors under our no win, no fee agreement.
-We have years of experience representing people in personal injury cases, and can help with everything from slips, trips and falls to serious injuries.
+We have years of experience representing people in personal injury cases and can help with everything from slips, trips and falls to Medical Negligence Claims.